QualitativeDataRepository/iqmrnavigator/modules/fieldwork.md

 Suggested readings:

+  - Porisky, Alesha and Lauren M. MacLean.
+Forthcoming.
+“The Ethics of Compensation in Political Science Research.” *Comparative Political Studies*.

   - Cronin-Furman, Kate, and Milli Lake.
 2018.
 “Ethics Abroad: Fieldwork in Fragile and Violent Contexts.” *PS: Political Science & Politics* 51 (3): 607–14.

   - Parkinson, S. E. (2022).
 (Dis)courtesy Bias: “Methodological Cognates,” Data Validity, and Ethics in Violence-Adjacent Research. *Comparative Political Studies*, 55(3), 420–450. [https://doi.org/10.1177/00104140211024309](https://doi.org/10.1177/00104140211024309)

   - Müller-Funk, L. (2021).
-Research with Refugees in Fragile Political Contexts: How Ethical Reflections Impact Methodological Choices, *Journal of Refugee Studies* 34, no 2, 2308–2332, <https://doi.org/10.1093/jrs/feaa013.
+“Research with Refugees in Fragile Political Contexts: How Ethical Reflections Impact Methodological Choices,” *Journal of Refugee Studies* 34, no 2, 2308–2332, [https://doi.org/10.1093/jrs/feaa013](https://doi.org/10.1093/jrs/feaa013).

   - Davis, J. M., & Wilfahrt, M. (2023).
-Enumerator Experiences in Violent Research Environments.
-Comparative Political Studies, 57(4), 675-709. https://doi.org/10.1177/00104140231178735
+“Enumerator Experiences in Violent Research Environments.” *Comparative Political Studies*, 57(4), 675-709. [https://doi.org/10.1177/00104140231178735](https://doi.org/10.1093/jrs/feaa013)

-### 1:30pm - 3:00pm – Surveys
+### 1:30pm - 3:00pm – The Benefits and Challenges of Surveys

 **Lauren M. MacLean and Jessie Trudeau**

 This session introduces surveys as a data collection technique.
 It considers the benefits and challenges of conducting surveys, and what survey data can teach us about the world.
 We introduce important research choices related to fieldwork and survey implementation, including survey mode, sampling, and questionnaire design.
+We emphasize the importance of connecting the data collection plan for your project to the questions included in your questionnaire and anticipating the potential model and analysis.
+We discuss the costs and benefits of different types of survey question types.

 **Required readings:**

   - Kapiszewski, D., MacLean, L.M., Read, B.L.
 (2015).
 Surveys in the Context of Field Research. *Field Research in Political Science: Practices and Principles*.
 Cambridge University Press*.* Chapter 8. (book to purchase)

   - Jensenius, F. (2014).
-The Fieldwork of Quantitative Data Collection. *PS: Political Science & Politics*, 47(2), 402-404. doi:10.1017/S1049096514000298
+“The Fieldwork of Quantitative Data Collection.” *PS: Political Science & Politics*, 47(2), 402-404. doi:10.1017/S1049096514000298

 Suggested readings:

   - Brady, H. E. (2000).
-Contributions of survey research to political science. *PS: Political Science & Politics*, *33*(01), 47-58.
+“Contributions of survey research to political science.” *PS: Political Science & Politics*, *33*(01), 47-58.
 DOI: [10.2307/420775](http://www.jstor.org/stable/420775?origin=crossref&seq=1&page_scan_tab_contents)

   - Schaeffer, N. C., & Presser, S. (2003).
 The science of asking questions. *Annual review of sociology*, *29*(1), 65-88.
 DOI: [10.1146/annurev.soc.29.110702.110112](https://doi.org/10.1146/annurev.soc.29.110702.110112)